browserengineering/book/book/visual-effects.md

 one first.
 [^transforms-hard]

-[^transforms-hard]: This is also how matrix math is represnted in mathematics.
+[^transforms-hard]: This is also how matrix math is represented in mathematics.
 Nevertheless, I find it very hard to remember this when programming; when in doubt work through an example, and remember that the computer is your friend to test if the results look correct!